Nesciosquid/CS585_Project/README.md

 [Here is a demonstration video showing our solution in action.](https://www.youtube.com/watch?v=CxM675WPhRY&feature=youtu.be)

+## Methodology

+* Webcam feed is obtained from the browser, and individual frames are passed along to the renderer and marker detector for processing.
+* Markers are detected using [js-aruco](https://github.com/jcmellado/js-aruco), which first finds black squares in the image by searching for corners, then uses [POSIT](http://www.aforgenet.com/articles/posit/) to compute the 3D position and orientation of those markers relative to the camera.
+This is done on a downsampled, low-resolution version of the incoming webcam footage, to reduce processing time and memory usage.
+* If multiple markers are detected, we average their positions and rotations to improve our pose estimate.
+* The velocity for each of the 6 parameters (x,y,z location and rotation) is computed relative to the last frame.
+* The 12 values (x,y,z location, rotation, and computed velocities) are passed through a Kalman Filter to remove jitter.
+* The filter returns an estimate of the current position and rotation of the average marker position.
+* The holographic model's position and rotation are updated based on the estimated position.
+* The model is then rendered overtop of the original (high-resolution) webcam footage and displayed to the user.

 ## Tools Used

 * [js-aruco](https://github.com/jcmellado/js-aruco): Augmented reality library which provided both marker detection and basic 3D pose estimation functions